garyzhubc/STAT406-2017/Lecture1/README.md

 Note that the reduced model (that did not fit the data as well as the full model) nevertheless produced better predictions (smaller mean squared prediction errors) on the test set.

-At this point you should use your critical / skeptical hat and wonder if this did not happen *by chance*, i.e. if this may be just an artifact of the specific training/test partition we used.
+At this point you should put on your critical / skeptical hat and wonder if this did not happen *by chance*, i.e. if this may be just an artifact of the specific training/test partition we used.
 The following simple experiment shows that this is not the case.
 It would be a **very good exercise** for you to repeat it many times (100, say) to verify my claim.

 First, read the whole data and create a new training / test random split.